Information about the declaration

 If an agent submits a declaration on behalf of a data provider, the name and VAT number of the agent are automatically copied to the form after logging on to the programme.

 This section is for the declarant's own use.
-The data filled in may be used as identification data i.a. for retrospective checking.
-The length and form of the reference depend on the declaration method and are described in the completion instructions and in the instructions for creating ascii- and csv-files.
+The entered data may be used as identification data for example for retrospective checking.
+The length and form of the reference depend on the declaration method and are described in the completion instructions and in the instructions for creating ASCII- and CSV-files.
 The use of the reference is optional.

 Country of consignment for arrivals refers to the Member State from which the goods were originally sent for export to Finland, either directly or through another country.

-Country of destination for dispatches refers to the Member State to which the goods are intended to be exported from Finland and that is last known at the time of export.
+Country of destination for dispatches refers to the Member State to which the goods are intended to be exported from Finland and which is last known at the time of export.

 The country where the goods were produced or manufactured is considered the Country of origin.
 If the goods were manufactured in two countries or more, the country in which the last significant and financially justified manufacturing or processing took place shall be considered the Country of origin.